Oatmeal Cookie Pancakes

 Instructions

-- Mix dry ingredients (the first 7), in a bowl.
+- Place the dry ingredients (the first 7) in a medium bowl.
+Mix together with a wooden spoon or whisk.

-- Heat a griddle over medium heat (or an electric griddle to 350) and brush with additional melted butter or spray with cooking spray.
+- Heat a griddle or skillet over medium heat (or an electric griddle to 350F) and brush with additional melted butter or spray with cooking spray.

-- Use 1/3 cup batter for each pancake.
-Cook until bubbles form on the top, then turn.
+- Using a 1/3 cup measure for each pancake, pour the batter onto the hot, buttered surface.
+Cook the pancakes until bubbles begin to form on the top.
+Turn to cook the second side.
 These are very tender pancakes while still wet, so use a wide spatula and turn very gently.

 Notes